 “The complexities surrounding the search cannot be understated,” the ATSB says.
 “It involves vast areas of the Indian Ocean with only limited known data and aircraft flight information.”

 The Australian government said in August that it has picked Fugro Survey, a Dutch company for the mapping and the next phase of undersea search, along with a vessel, the GO Phoenix, supplied by the Malaysian government.

-The latter arrived at its assigned search zone late Sunday and deployed towed sonar to begin the search on Monday.
-It will conduct search activity for 12 days before going to Fremantle, in western Australia, for resupply.
+The latter will, weather permitting, arrive at its assigned search zone late Sunday and, will deploy towed sonar to begin the search on on Monday and will conduct search activity for 12 days before going to Fremantle, in Western Australia, for resupply.

 The search vessel will be joined by the two Dutch ships, the Fugro Discovery and the Fugro Equator, later in the month.
 The Equator is currently finishing up detailed mapping of the search zones.

-"The current plan envisages that we will progressively cover our priority search areas over the course of about a year," the ATSB's Dolan told CNN by phone.
+“The current plan envisages that we will progressively cover our priority search areas over the course of about a year,” Martin Dolan, Chief Commissioner and CEO of the ATSB, told CNN by phone.